elastic/ecs/rfcs/0000-User&HostIntegrationRFC.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

 This proposal aims to extend existing ECS fieldset to store inventory metadata for hosts, users from external application repositories.
-Using ECS to store such fields will improve metadata queryring and retrieval across various use cases.
+Using ECS to store such fields will improve metadata querying and retrieval across various use cases.

 Within the Security `Entity Analytics` initiatve, we refer to hosts and users as `entities`.
 We also refer to hosts/ users as `assets` across generic security or obserbality use cases.
 For simplificaiton, entities, assets will refer to host and user objects.